-- It is a racist worldview that the white man conquer to help and educate the non-white races. - The white races are superior and civilized, while non-white races are inferior and savage. - White imperialism was never driven by selfless motives.
-Its consequences were: - 1. devastation of conquered lands - 2. enslavement of native people - 3. the slave trade - 4. the rapacious corrupt practices - 5. the profit and power and national pride that Britain derived from its empire on which "the sun never set".
+- The concept that white races must conquer and educate the non-white races of the world by force and against their will is based on a racist worldview. - The poem takes it as being obvious that white races are superior and civilized, while non-white races are inferior and savage. - White imperialism was never driven by the selfless motives.
+Its consequences were: - 1. devastation and enslavement of native people in the Americas, - 2. the slave trade that developed out of European colonialism in Africa. - 3. the rapacious corrupt practices of the Belgian Congo, - 4. the profit and power and national pride that Britain derived from its empire on which it gloatingly exulted "the sun never set".